raymondjdugan/elixir-rest-blog/README.md

 ### Auth Flow

 (If the user exists already, skip to step 3)
-1. The Client sends a POST request to ```/api/users``` to make a new User
+1. The Client sends a POST request to ```/api/users``` to make a new AccountInfo
-2. On successful creation, server redirects to ```/oauth/token``` with User credentials
+2. On successful creation, server redirects to ```/oauth/token``` with AccountInfo credentials
 3. ```/oauth/token``` responds to ORIGINAL request route with an ```access_token``` and ```refresh_token```
 4. Client accepts the response and places tokens into ```localStorage```
-5. The Resource Owner (new User) is now 'logged in' and may begin making requests to protected endpoints.
+5. The Resource Owner (new AccountInfo) is now 'logged in' and may begin making requests to protected endpoints.
     - When making requests to ```/api/*```, the Client must include the ```access_token``` as an ```Authorization``` header of type ``Bearer``
   ```
   {